Huangchuan County

-Huangchuan County (潢川縣 (潢川县, Huángchuān Xiàn); local pronunciation: Huāngchuǎn Xiàn) is a county of southeastern Henan province, People's Republic of China.
+Huangchuan County (潢川縣 (潢川县, Huángchuān Xiàn); local pronunciation: Huāngcuǎn Xiàn) is a county of southeastern Henan province, People's Republic of China.
 It is located in the center of Xinyang City, straddling the Huang River.

 The 13th five-year plan of Xinyang City proposes to support the withdrawal of Huangchuan County to apply for the construction of Guangzhou City, build a sub central city in the city area, and accelerate the integrated development of Huangchuan and Guangshan.

 History

 Origin and early development

 Huang is briefly mentioned in the Bamboo Annals during the reign of King Xiang.
 Later, during the Zhou dynasty, a state called Huang appears once again in textual and archeological records, with its capital at Huangchuan.
 This state is considered to be the root origin of the ancient Chinese surname Huang (or Hwang).
 Huang was later invaded and annexed by the Kingdom of Chu in 648 BCE, during the Spring and Autumn period.

 Remains of the capital of Huang were discovered in Longgu, a township six kilometers northwest to the urban area of Huangchuan.